 How Do Braces Work?

-Dental braces are designed to straighten teeth and fix bite problems using metal brackets, wires, or clear aligners.
+Dental braces are designed to straighten crooked teeth and fix bite problems using metal brackets and wires.

 Some of the benefits of braces are: